 The payback period is one of the most popular methods of project evaluation.
 The payback period is defined as the number of years required to recover the original cash outlay invested in a project.
 If the project yields constant annual cash inflows, the payback period can be computed by dividing cash outlay by the annual cash inflow.
-So we say thus:
+Simply: